gear-foundation/academy/docs/11-escrow-testing/testing.md

 touch escrow_test.rs
 ```

-We’ll import necessary structures from `gtest` library and escrow crate and define constants for Buyer, Seller and product price.
-Then, we’ll send an init message using the following code:
+We'll import necessary structures from the `gtest` library and escrow crate and define constants for the buyer, seller and product price.
+Then, we'll send an init message using the following code:

 ```rust title="tests/escrow_test.rs"
 use escrow_io::{InitEscrow, EscrowAction, EscrowEvent};